 If you have a question, we probably have the answer listed here.
 Click on the little plus sign at the end of the question to see the answer.
-If you don’t find your answer, please call us at (510)-642-2020.
+If you don’t find your answer, please call us at (510)-642-2020, or email us.
 We’d be happy to speak with you!

 Yes, eyewear appointments required.